ulrikhorn/Particle_trajectory_app/README.md

 # Particle_ptrajectory_app
-Describes particle trajectory in a column with an upwards draft
+Describes a droplet, produced by an ultrasonic nozzle, and its trajectory in a column with an upwards draft.
+Will also indicate when the resulting droplet is dry depending on the solid mass concentration in the initial droplet.

 https://ulrikhorn123.shinyapps.io/particle_position/